jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 That's a pretty good improvement for a one line change.

-The test program I'm using is here [mcp3008-speedtest][mcp3008-speedtest].
-It is only for testing system throughput.

 The sweet spot seems to be around a block size of 100.
 Userland still gets data updates pretty quickly at roughly every 100 us.

 I did uncover a problem with context switching times in my [Yocto built][yocto-rpi] RPi systems.
 The results are signicantly slower with blocks=1 where context switching times are most prominent, less so with higher block sizes.